 Having an iPad instead of using a paper map is a good idea.

 But the obstacle is beginner pilots can easily be distracted.

 They spend so much time looking at the iPad and navigate, that they forget to learn about flying the airplane using visual references outside.

-A student pilot that always flies using the iPad tends to use the Foreflight app and know exactly what is their current location and where they are heading.
+A student pilot who always flies using the iPad tends to use the Foreflight app and know exactly their current location and where they are heading.